Here's how to make sure you don't stumble over your answer to this common, yet tricky, interview question.

-Even when you expect to be asked that question during an interview, you may find it challenging to come up with an appropriate answer.
+Even when you expect to be asked this question during an interview, you may find it challenging to come up with an appropriate answer.
 On the surface, it sounds like the hiring manager wants you to demonstrate the fit between your skills and the job requirements.
 However, there is more to this interview question than meets the eye.

 1. Acknowledge the difficult nature of the question

-In all fairness, even with all the research, you have done into the company, you will likely never know how you stack up against other candidates.
+In all fairness, even with all the research you have done into the company, you will likely never know how you stack up against other candidates.
 Depending on the openness of the hiring manager, you may or may not have real insight into the issues that the department is facing.
 As a result, it is difficult to be specific about why you are a better fit than other candidates.
 I suggest being upfront about that.

 “After listening to you talk about the position, it sounds like you need someone who has exceptional project management skills.
-During my time at ABC Company, I built a track record of managing complex cross-functional projects and bringing them in on time and within budget.”
+During my time at X Company, I built a track record of managing complex cross-functional projects and bringing them in on time and within budget.”

 3. Speak to your ability and willingness to learn quickly

 Even if you are looking at an opportunity that is a natural extension of what you did in your most recent job, every company is a little different.
 There are new systems to learn, different procedure protocols to follow, and a unique mix of personalities to work with.
-Address your ability to hit the ground running, and learn quickly when you answer this common job interview question.
+Address your ability to hit the ground running and learn quickly when you answer this common job interview question.

-4. Redirect and ask THEM a question
+4. Redirect and ask them a question

 Use what you know, offer an observation, and turn the question back to the hiring manager.
-This strategy, similar to the Aikido method of using the opponent's strength and momentum against him, can take a little practice — yet the powerful impact is worth it.
+This strategy, similar to the Aikido method of using the opponent's strength and momentum against them, can take a little practice — yet the powerful impact is worth it.

 In my experience, hiring managers choose candidates that they like and trust.
-Position yourself as likable and personable, both through your demeanor in the interview, and in response to behavioral questions.
+Position yourself as likable and personable, both through your demeanor in the interview and in response to behavioral questions.

 “Given what we have discussed so far, do you have any questions or concerns about my fit for this position?”

+Does this seem scary and forward?
 Sure, you could just rely on nonverbal clues and second-guess how well you did for the next three days.
 Or you could ask the question and find out where you stand.

-We both know why you're the best candidate for the job … but making that known in an interview is tough.
+We both know why you're the best candidate for the job, but making that known in an interview is tough.
 Our TopInterview coaches can help!

 Editor's Note: This article was originally published on our sister site, TopResume.